• Skip to primary navigation

 How to pick elderflowers?

-• Their season is sometime in June.
-It is a short period of time, so make sure you don't miss it.
+Their season is sometime in June.
+It is a short period, so don't miss it.

 How to make elderflower syrup?